 This is an illuminating, gripping and historically important read.
 It was first published in 1967 when the details were fresh and Apartheid was alive.
 There is now a satisfying afterword added in 2004 where Bernstein touches on the difficulties of adjusting to her new life as an exile in England.
 Eventually returning to live in South Africa after her husband’s death she writes: “We had survived thirty years in exile to see the triumph of our hopes, our desires – and our sacrifices.”

-The World that was Ours has been reprinted by Persephone Books.
+The World that was Ours by Hilda Bernstein is available from Persephone Books.